 Bast Fibre Technologies announces $4.5M equity financing for natural fiber technology

-“Since our founding in 2016, BFTi has been driven to perfect our natural fibre technology and establish a robust IP suite,” said Noel Hall, Chairman and CEO of BFTi.
+“Since our founding in 2016, BFTi has been driven to perfect our natural fiber technology and establish a robust IP suite,” said Noel Hall, Chairman and CEO of BFTi.
 “The company is now ready to take the next step and begin the commercial phase of our growth.
-This financing will allow us to complete trial work with our customers, file additional IP and finish the build-out of a dedicated bast fibre processing facility.
-BFTi is well placed to meet the sustained demand for disinfecting wipes created by the Covid-19 pandemic, at a time when new legislation forthcoming in multiple jurisdictions requires a shift from synthetic to natural fibres.”
+This financing will allow us to complete trial work with our customers, file additional IP and finish the build-out of a dedicated bast fiber processing facility.
+BFTi is well placed to meet the sustained demand for disinfecting wipes created by the COVID-19 pandemic, at a time when new legislation forthcoming in multiple jurisdictions requires a shift from synthetic to natural fibers.”